sanic-org/sanic-ext/CONTRIBUTING.md

 ## Code Style

-In `dev` requirements, it already includes some modules related to code style:
+In `dev` requirements, some modules related to code style are already included:

 * black
 * flake8